The 5 Best New TV Shows to Stream This June — Apple TV+, Hulu, Max and Netflix Picks

 "Presumed Innocent" premieres on Apple TV+ on June 12.

-OThe 2024 TV season is in full swing and we’re here to highlight several of our favorite new shows that are now streaming and premiering this week.
+The 2024 TV season is in full swing and we’re here to highlight several of our favorite new shows that are now streaming and premiering this week.
 Binge-watch an entire season of a dark comedy set in Ireland, catch up on a sci-fi thriller, start a new dramedy, or mark your calendar for the premiere of a new legal thriller starring Jake Gyllenhaal.

 These are the five best new TV shows to stream this June.